mafaisal01/AI-and-DataScience-Projects/Breast cancer/README.md

 ---

 ## 🧬 10.
-Building a Predictive System
+Making a Predictive System

 ```python
 # Example input data for prediction